 What is a King Cake?

 As a child, our King Cake was served on Epiphany, the last of the 12 Days of Christmas.
 Epiphany celebrates the three kings or wise men visiting the baby Jesus, so a cake named after these kings seems apropos.
-If my mom would remember, she’d wrap a coin in foil and bake it into the cake.
-This was in lieu of a plastic baby that some use today, and the finder of the prize was granted good luck for the year ahead.
+If my mom would remember, she’d wrap a coin or dried bean in foil and bake it into the cake.
+This was in lieu of a plastic king cake baby, that symbolizes Jesus, that’s most traditional.
+The finder of the coveted prize is granted good luck and prosperity for the year ahead.

 In some cases, the person who finds the baby, coin, bean, etc. in their slice must buy next year’s king cake.
 All I remember was the chaos at our dinner table as we cared more about getting the coveted penny than the eating cake!

-If you forget to purchase a king cake before Fat Tuesday, you can easily make this semi-homemade version at home.
+If you forget to purchase a king cake before Fat Tuesday, you can easily make this semi-homemade recipe for a king cake at home.

 - Starting with a loaf of frozen bread dough makes the process super simple.
 Just wrap the frozen dough in plastic or place in a Zipoc bag and let the dough defrost overnight in the refrigerator.